The best projector for video at home, outdoors and in the office in 2023

 -

-Out-of-the-box support for Netflix via a interface a lot like a smart TV makes the Emotn N1 a great device to have around the home.
+Out-of-the-box support for Netflix via an interface a lot like a smart TV makes the Emotn N1 a great device to have around the home.
 Wi-Fi or Ethernet supply the app, while an HDMI port offers more traditional input and portability is completed with two 5W Dolby Digital Plus speakers built into the housing.

-All of this amounts to a device which – so long as you can run power to it, there are no batteries here – can project a very satisfying full HD image – in HDR10 – onto any surface you find.
+All of this amounts to a device which, so long as you can run power to it (there are no batteries here), can project a very satisfying full HD image – in HDR10 – onto any surface you find.
 The auto-focus and keynote adjustments do just fine, in our test anyway, and can even be set to be re-triggered by the device being nudged or moved if you're one of those people who likes to try a few projection spots before settling down.

-The speakers might not fill a big room, but they're OK in an average space and since 120-inches (about 3 meters) is the biggest screen diagonal that seems fair enough.
+The speakers might not fill a big room, but they're OK in an average space and since 120-inches (about 3 meters) is the biggest screen diagonal this will manage that seems fair enough.
 The fan is pleasingly quiet, so you'll still hear what's going on.
 The only real shame is the Linux-based OS, while easy to use with the remote, doesn't have apps for all the video services you might want to use, so you might end up needing a Chromecast in the HDMI socket, or plugging your computer in via HDMI – not so tidy.

-On the flip, you get 500 ANSI lumens, brighter than many projectors in the portable space, and a true 1080P image which can stand a bit of keystone correction if you need to project from the side and still look with video.
+On the flip, you get 500 ANSI lumens, brighter than many projectors in the portable space, and a true 1080P image which can stand a bit of keystone correction if you need to project from the side and still look clean enough with video.

 (Image credit: Epson)